 In order to have a great week that did everything, I just told you, I needed a plan because for me, spending time with my girls and building our relationship doesn't just happen.
 I have to plan something or I will almost 100% of the time find something else to do.
 I hate admitting that and writing that out because I feel like it sounds awful, but I'm going to guess I'm not alone.
 We have a lot on our plates and there is always more to do, it takes a conscious effort to spend time with our kids in ways that are meaningful to them.

 The first step for our super fun spring break was to come up with a plan.
 I decided that we would have a theme for each day.
-Then we brainstormed ideas of themes that sounded fun.
+Then we brainstormed ideas of themes that sounded fun on our spring break planner.
 Everyone got to contribute ideas.

 Next up, we voted on our top 5 ideas.
 Those became our 5 days of themes.
 Then it was time to select what activities we would do for each of these themes.
 (Cooking yummy pretzels became part of one of our days.)